tgross35/JOSE/README.md

 ### `jose-b64`

-This crate provides utilities for working with Base64 strings in a cryptographically secure way.
-It includes ways to work with JSON serialization (via Serde) as well as constant time implementations.
+This crate provides relevant utilities for working with Base64.
+It won't often be used on its own, but provides helper types for working with json-as-b64 and cyptographically secure base64, both of which are common cases with JOSE.

+### `jose-jwa`

+This crate provides representations of different algorithm types.
+Again, it is not likely that this crate is used on its own; it will be reexported when required by the other crates.

+### `jose-jwe`

+### `jose-jwk`

+### `jose-jws`

+### `jose-jwt`

 ## License